What is this medicine?

 They need to know if you have any of these conditions:

-This medicine is for injection under the skin.
-Use exactly as directed.
+This medicine is for injection under the skin or infusion into a vein.
+This medicine may be given by health care professional in a hospital or clinic setting.
 It is important to follow the directions given to you by your health care professional or doctor.
 You should inject this medicine within 15 minutes before or after your meal.
 You will be taught how to use this medicine and how to adjust doses for activities and illness.
 Do not use more insulin than prescribed.
 Do not use more or less often than prescribed.

 Always check the appearance of your insulin before using it.
 This medicine should be clear and colorless like water.
 Do not use it if it is cloudy, thickened, colored, or has solid particles in it.